MicrosoftDocs/azure-docs/articles/azure-monitor/insights/vminsights-enable-at-scale-policy.md

 - To learn how to use the health feature, see [View Azure Monitor for VMs health](vminsights-health.md).
 - To view discovered application dependencies, see [View Azure Monitor for VMs Map](vminsights-maps.md).
-- To identify bottlenecks and overall utilization with your VMs performance, see [View Azure VM performance](vminsights-performance.md).
+- To identify bottlenecks and overall utilization with your VM's performance, see [View Azure VM performance](vminsights-performance.md).
 - To view discovered application dependencies, see [View Azure Monitor for VMs Map](vminsights-maps.md).